corrode/corrode.github.io/content/blog/async/index.md

 for the standard library as there are many [subtle differences between the two](https://github.com/seanmonstar/reqwest/issues/719#issuecomment-558758637).

-It is hard to create a runtime that is fully compatible with the standard library.
 Here are some examples of issues that are still open:

 - [New thread is spawned for every I/O request](https://github.com/async-rs/async-std/issues/731)
 - [OpenOptionsExt missing for Windows?](https://github.com/async-rs/async-std/issues/914)
 - [Spawned task is stuck during flushing in File.drop()](https://github.com/async-rs/async-std/issues/900)

-It is an enormous effort to replicate the standard library and it is not clear to me if it is worth it.
+It is hard to create a runtime that is fully compatible with the standard library.
 Even if it _were_ a drop-in replacement, I'd still ponder its actual merit.

 Rust is a language that values explicitness.
 This is especially true for reasoning about runtime behavior, such as allocations and blocking operations.
 The async-std's teams proposal to ["Stop worrying about